Constitution and by-laws

 4. The Person and Work of Christ

 We believe that sinners are relieved of their sin debt only through the mediatorial offices of the Son of God, the Lord Jesus Christ, who is Prophet, Priest, and King.
 He freely took upon himself our nature, yet without sin or diminishing of His deity.
-He perfectly obeyed the law of God and by His death made a full atonement for sin.
-He is risen from the dead and now sits at the right hand of the Father interceding for us.
+He perfectly obeyed the law of God and, by His death, made a full atonement for sin.
+He has risen from the dead and now sits at the right hand of the Father, interceding for us.

 5. The Way of Salvation